fronx/fronx.github.io/_posts/2015-08-17-shapes-not-numbers.md

   <tr>
 </table>

-there you have it. it’s a representation of the function succ(x) = x + 1. you can see how it takes you from 1 to 2 and from 2 to 3 and from 5 to 6, and so on. it doesn’t have the same flaws as more traditional graphs: every number is its own object, and you can see the direction. but what a mess! they are pointing in all kinds of directions! how about we ask the objects to line up? like a really long snake.
+there we have it: a representation of the function succ(x) = x + 1. you can see how it takes you from 0 to 1 and from 1 to 2 and from 5 to 6, and so on. it doesn’t have the same flaws as more traditional graphs: every number is its own object, and you can see the direction. but what a mess! they are pointing in all kinds of directions! how about we ask the objects to line up? like a really long snake.

 // illustration of objects lining up as a snake